Small-Town Company Making Global Impact for Paralysis Community

 A 2-hour drive down a series of two-lane highways through a mix of farmland, tundra, and open space, takes you to the tiny burg of less than 500 people.
 Morton boasts just a handful of intersections and corner stores, but a block off Main Street, in a gravel driveway at the foot of a small hill, sits a modest size building with aluminum siding.
 It’s the headquarters of Altimate Medical Inc., which does business under the more familiar name EasyStand.

+Every day 30-40 EasyStand standing frames are built from scratch, assembled, tested, disassembled and shipped from Morton to rehabilitation hospitals, physical therapy clinics, skilled nursing centers, and individual buyers around the world.
 Not bad for a small-town company started in the 1980s by Alan Tholkes, a C6-7 quadriplegic.
 Tholkes began tinkering with contraptions in a garage in order to create a device that could help him spend time out of his wheelchair.

 Paralysis is more than losing motor function.